ctechfilmuniversity/lecture_ss25_procedural_generation_and_simulation/docs/03_slides/pgs_07_slides.md

 ## Animation

+--

-> Technically animation is the depiction of spatially and temporally varying structures and behavior.
+> Technically, animation is the depiction of spatially and temporally varying structures and behavior.

 --